This Ethiopian Startup Delivers Your Food by Bicycle

 Amir mentioned, “Bicycles are more affordable than motorbikes, which means more people especially young people can start earning money as Tikus Bikers with a small initial cost.”

 In addition, Tikus trains its bikers on food safety and hygiene, and service excellence.
 Just recently Tikus had announced the completion of training for the first batch of Tikus bikers.
-Since its launch on May 26th Tikus has onboarded 100+ deliver bikers.
+Since its launch on May 26th Tikus has onboarded 100+ delivery bikers.

 Tikus aims to grow into a consumer faced environmentally conscious company that delivers excellent service to its customers and promotes youth employment.